stasgga/apple-subscription-email-parser/README.md

 # Apple Subscription Email Parser

 Processes subscription confirmation emails from iTunes in order to a renewal date reminder in case you wish to cancel before being charged.

 ## How to use

-1. Currently you need to download an email and save it as `original_msg.txt`
+1. Just for now you need to download an email and save it as `original_msg.txt`

 2. `yarn`